nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1d.
-The lecture the user is attempting to add has the same name as a lecture already in the module.
+The lecture to be added is a duplicate of an existing lecture in the module.
   - 1d1.
 Le Tracker shows an error message.

     Use case ends.